ivanorsolic/oricodes/content/english/Hardware/connecting the car to the nano.md

 ![Pinout 2](/images/hardware/pinout2.png)

-# The hardware part is done!
+# The hardware part is done!a